nmemranhussain/E-commerce_1/README.md

 ### Model & Rag System Architecture (With Version)
 - **Feature Engineering:** Conversion of raw transactional data into aggregated customer profiles including diversity of products purchased and weekend shopping flags.-
 - **Vector Database:** ChromaDB (Version 0.6.3)for persistent storage and retrieval of semantic embeddings.
-- **Text Splitting Technology:** LangChain (Version 0.3.5)
+- **Text Splitting Technology:** LangChain (Version 0.3.x)
 - **RAG Workflow:** Embedding Model: models/gemini-embedding-001.
-- **Generative Model:** models/gemini-2.5-flash.
+- **Generative Model:** models/gemini-2.0-flash.
-- **Knowledge Base Construction:** Structured customer profiles (RFM + Predicted Policy) converted to natural language strings.
-Technical documentation and code snippets extracted directly from the processing notebook.
+- **Knowledge Base Construction:** Data Linearization of structured customer profiles (RFM + Predicted Policy) into natural language narratives to maximize the semantic capture of the Gemini embedding model.
-- **Vector Indexing:** Recursive character splitting into 1,000-character chunks with 200-character overlap for context preservation.
+- **Vector Indexing:** Documents are partitioned into 1,000-character chunks with a 20-percent (200-char) overlap.
+This strategy ensures that high-density RFM metrics remain contextually linked during vector retrieval.
 - **Retrieval Mechanism:** Persistent ChromaDB store using cosine similarity of embeddings.
 - **Functionality & Usage of RAG Chatbot:** The RAG Chatbot operates as an interactive analytics system that processes natural language queries by first converting them into vector embeddings via the gemini-embedding-001 model.
 These embeddings allow the system to perform a semantic search within a **ChromaDB vector store**, retrieving the most relevant context chunks from the e-commerce knowledge base.
 By dynamically merging this retrieved context with expert system instructions and the user’s original question, the chatbot constructs an augmented prompt for the **gemini-2.5-flash model** to generate a concise, fact-grounded response.
 This workflow is managed through a continuous conversational loop initiated by the **start_chatbot_session()** function, which maintains the interactive session until the user explicitly exits.
+The system utilizes 'Grounded Generation'—by strictly constraining the LLM to the retrieved ChromaDB context, we minimize the risk of 'hallucinations' regarding customer purchase history or invalid discount offers.

 ### Version of the Modeling Software: